Product

 This links revenue forecasts directly to working capital assumptions.

-Benchmarking & Efficiency Analysis
+Benchmarking & efficiency analysis

 Tracking A/R Days over time or against peers highlights whether collections are improving or deteriorating.